-Title: Gender Assessment of WASH strategies of different agencies in WASHies
+Title: Gender Assessment of WASH strategies of different agencies in South Sudan

 Author: Shabnam Baloch

 Date: Nov 25th, 2018

 Abstract

 WASH in conflict emergencies is a critical live saving intervention.
 Women and children are often the worst victims of conflicts and war and bear the highest burden of diseases, malnutrition and access to aid.
 It is important to give due consideration to gender dimensions while designing and WASH intervention for conflict affected population.